 Recipes to try using it

-As mentioned earlier, you don’t have to limit yourself to a BBQ Baby Back rack of ribs in order to use this delicious rub.
+As mentioned earlier, you don’t have to limit yourself to a Rib Tips and BBQ Baby Back rack of ribs in order to use this delicious rub.
 Add it to slow cooker recipes like my Slow Cooker Whole Chicken, Braised Beef Ribs, lamb chops, spare ribs, pork chops, or any other style ribs you love!

 What to serve with it